Free Trial

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.

-Diffuse Edema.
-It is a thickened area of lower reflectivity in the outer retina but specifically without cystoid spaces.
+Diffuse edema is characterized by a thickened region of lower reflectivity in the outer retina, without the presence of cystoid spaces, as described in research literature.

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.

-Intraretinal hyprereflective foci are typically dot-like or round, regular lesions seen in all the retinal layers and choroid.
+Intraretinal hyperreflective foci are typically dot-like or round, regularly shaped features observed throughout the retinal layers and choroid, as described in research studies.

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.